 Our Best Long Distance Running Shoes

 Lightweight and designed specifically for long distance racing performance, the adidas Adizero Boston range emerged from pages of master Japanese shoemaker Omori.
-The breathable air mesh upper provides a microfit lockdown fit for support.
+The breathable air mesh upper provides a micro fit lockdown fit for support.
 Meanwhile, boost cushioning gives you that responsive footbed, returning more energy than regular cushioned soles.
-A stabilising tortion system in the midsole, meanwhile, helps maintain a true foot strike and a healthier technique.
+A stabilising torsion system in the midsole, meanwhile, helps maintain a true foot strike and a healthier technique.

 The Mizuno Wave Rider's stand-out dual compound midsole works in unison with Wave Cushioning Technology to create a comfortable and secure feel underfoot.
 It's striking, perforated sole design provides the perfect amount of cushioning and stability for endurance running, especially on mixed terrain.

 The New Balance 1500 range deliver a powerful performance from 5k to a marathon.
 The fourth edition of the New Balance 1500 offers a snug, supportive fit while their energy return foam will put a spring in your step.
 The perforated mesh upper is breathable, made with FantomFit, and comprises a no-sew mesh to ensure your feet stay well-ventilated and irritation free.